Silicon42/Ellipse-Recognition/README.md

 that was exactly what I needed.

 # TODO List
-* Add type read/write type mismatch warning for OpenCL kernel compilation
+* Add type read/write type mismatch warning for OpenCL kernel compilation by parsing raw input for mis-matched read/write calls
-*
+* verify artificial vector bithacks actually provide a perf benefit
+* verify early exits for various kernels actually provide a perf benefit
+* attempt hash-style fast reduce and see if there's a significant perf benefit over single threading
+* add a fix for atan2pi() so that we can still use the -cl-fast-relaxed-math compiler arg